VoodooSMBus/VoodooRMI/README.md

 * If you are using intertouch (i.e. psmouse.intertouch=1) for your synaptics trackpad, then it's compatible
 * Get `i2c-tools` from your package manager.
 Run `i2cdetect -l`, and note the number for SMBus (It's usually zero).
 Run `i2cdetect #` where # is the number you got from running the prior command.
 Synaptic devices are always at address 0x2c, so check at that address for anything other than `--`.
 It will usually appear as `UU` in my experiance if it's a Synaptics device.
   * If the trackpad does not show up, there is a chance that it will still work.
 There have been one or two examples of the trackpad not showing up but still being compatible.
-* Likely compatible if you run `dmesg` and find a message along the lines of `"Your touchpad x says it can support a different bus."` and it's a synaptics trackpad.
+* Likely compatible if you run `dmesg` and find a message along the lines of `"Your touchpad x says it can support a different bus."` and it's a Synaptics trackpad.

 **I2C**